 - I only have seizures when I’m asleep

-- I’ve had an isolated seizure
+- I’ve had my first ever unprovoked seizure

 - I’ve had a provoked seizure

-If you have seizures when you’re awake, and they affect your consciousness, you will need to be seizure free before you can drive.
+If you have seizures when you’re awake, and they affect your awareness, you will need to be seizure free before you can drive.
 You are allowed to drive when you have been seizure free for at least 12 months.
 The 12 month seizure-free period applies from the date of your most recent seizure.

 - You remain fully alert and able to react during your seizures and